.. but it’s over now.

 During my last week as a student, it felt strange to have people congratulate me.
 “For what?”
 I had to refrain myself from asking.
 For me, graduation was a continuation, not an achievement.
 You finished college and became a graduate, the way you finished Wednesday and started on Thursday.
 My friends asked if I’d celebrate.
 I said no. I didn’t feel like it was time for celebration.
 It was time for reflection.

 I went for a long walk.
-I passed the part of the campus I had never been to before.
+I passed through the part of the campus I had never been to before.
 I visited some friends I hadn’t seen in ages.
 I smelled the flowers whose existence I wasn’t even aware of.
 I searched everywhere for some sentiment I could, or should, feel.
 Shouldn’t I feel sad that I would no longer be seeing my friends on a daily basis?
 Shouldn’t I feel nostalgic to say goodbye to the place I called home for the last 3.5 years?
 Shouldn’t I be reluctant to part with the majority of the possessions I’d gathered during my time at Stanford?

 “It must have been love but it’s over now